-When you contact a bankruptcy law firm regarding what assets of yours may be protected when you file bankruptcy, your attorney will be able to tell you what assets will be part of your bankruptcy estate and if any will not be part of your bankruptcy estate.
+Many potential debtors who are considering filing for bankruptcy want to know what is property in bankruptcy, and how much of it do they have to disclose in their potential bankruptcy filing.
+When you contact a bankruptcy law firm regarding what assets of yours may be protected when you file bankruptcy, your bankruptcy attorney will be able to tell you what assets will be part of your bankruptcy estate and if any of your assets will not be part of your bankruptcy estate.

 Property of the bankruptcy estate is defined in the U.S. bankruptcy code under 11 USC section 541.
 The law excludes certain assets a debtor may be entitled to or own, while most assets will be considered property of the bankruptcy estate.
 A debtors bankruptcy estate will consist of assets acquired prior to the date of filing your bankruptcy case aside from an inheritance that you may be entitled to in which you acquired rights 180 days after your bankruptcy case is filed.
 This means that if you have a personal injury claim from an accident that was incurred prior to the filing of your bankruptcy case or somebody passed away 179 days after you have filed for bankruptcy and left you an inheritance, a bankruptcy trustee can ask you to turn over any non exempt funds in order to use those funds to pay creditors that you had prior to the filing of your bankruptcy case.